-Open Shop happens once a week, Wednesdays 6-9pm.
+Open Shop happens twice a week: Wednesdays 6-9pm and Sundays 2-5pm.

 Additionally, MoBo is open for Co-op Night on Tuesdays from 6-9pm, though this shop time is reserved for all activities besides personal projects.
 It’s a time for pitching in to do the work necessary to keep this place going.
 We also schedule community meetings and events, volunteer work parties, workshops, etc. during Co-op Night.

-In the summer we are open for Kids’ Day on Mondays from 5-8pm.
-For all other Open Shop times, youth under sixteen must be supervised by an adult.
+In the summer we are open for Kids’ Day.
+For all other Open Shop times outside of Kids Day, youth under sixteen must be supervised by an adult.
 For specific dates and VERY INFREQUENT shop closings, please see our homepage or our Facebook page.

 What does “MoBo” stand for?

 It looks like an acronym, but it’s not.
 “MoBo” was the nickname of Justin Morioka, in whose memory MoBo was founded.
 When asked the origin of the nickname, a source concludes, “it was just kind of funky and goofy and that fit Justin”.

 MoBo is a cooperatively-run project of the Village Green Foundation.
 All members are encouraged to participate not only as shop users, but also as volunteers, organizers, and leaders.
 Village Green Board meetings are held on site once a month (see the calendar for dates), and serve as the primary forum for group decision-making and organizational planning.
 We strive for a consensus-based decision-making model that encourages participation by all members and stakeholders.
 All members are encouraged to attend and contribute their ideas and vision.